 - Rent an apartment: the best reason being you can pick the brains of the owner (and even ask for introductions) and strike up conversations with locals in the corridors and stairwells of where you’re staying.

-- Do a tour: that might not sound very ‘local’, but companies such as Context use local specialist guides and offer small group tours where you have a greater chance of befriending your guide or at the very least getting local tips.
+- Do a tour: that might not sound very ‘local’, but travel sites such as Get Your Guide and Klook list loads of small group tours offered by local guides, where you have a chance of befriending your guide or at the very least getting loads of local tips.

 - Develop habits: buy your groceries at the same store each day, shop at the same stall at the local markets, go for espresso at the same café every morning, enjoy evening beers at the same local pub… this is one of the best ways to meet locals, get local tips, and feel part of a community even if it’s just for a short time.